Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

                                               xBv3arj   Completed   2020-10-01 02:27:11
 ```

 As seen above, each run has a name, an ID, a creation time, and a list of executions.
-Note that each "run" can have more than one "execution", as you can manually execute runs again using USimCLI.
+Note that each "run" can have more than one "execution", as you can manually execute runs again using the CLI.

 You can also obtain a list of all the builds you have uploaded to Unity Simulation using the `usim get builds` command.